 Line 1 cookie sheet with parchment paper.

 In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, dark brown sugar, and vanilla extract.
 Mix on low until combined and there are no chunks of butter.
-Then continue to mix on low for 4 minutes, set a timer.
-The butter will be fluffy.
+Then continue to mix on low for 5 minutes, set a timer.
+The butter mixture will be light and fluffy.

 Add the milk, flour, baking soda, and sea salt in that order and mix on low until a dough forms.
 Add the chocolate chips and walnuts and mix on low until combined.